SD-WAN Analytics: What It Is, Key Metrics, and Monitoring Use Cases

 - Automated alerts so that your team knows immediately when a problem occurs within the SD-WAN.

-SD-WAN analytics and planning
+SD-WAN Analytics and Planning

 While the core use case for SD-WAN analytics involves monitoring an SD-WAN once it is up and running, an additional role that SD-WAN analytics can play is helping teams to validate network configuration plans before they are implemented.